Mallick17/AWS-CCP/README.md

 ## AWS CodeDeploy
 - AWS CodeDeploy automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises servers.
 It focuses on deploying updates and applications to any instance, helping you to avoid downtime during application deployment and handle the complexity of updating your applications.

+## AWS CodePipeline
+- AWS CodePipeline is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
+CodePipeline automates the build, test, and deploy stages of your release process every time there is a code change, based on the release model you define.
+This enables you to rapidly and reliably deliver features and updates, making it the suitable choice for continuous delivery that automates the release process when code is changed.

 ## AWS Database Migration Service (DMS)
 - AWS Database Migration Service (DMS) is designed to facilitate the secure, efficient, and relatively easy migration of databases to AWS, including relational databases, data warehouses, NoSQL databases, and other types of data stores.
 The service supports the migration of data to and from the most widely used commercial and open-source databases.
 It allows for continuous data replication with high availability and minimal downtime, which is crucial for maintaining the functionality of the source database during the migration process.
 DMS is a highly recommended solution for companies looking to migrate their Oracle database to AWS without negatively impacting the source database's operations.
 This service minimizes the downtime to applications that rely on the database and ensures that data is transferred securely and efficiently, enabling a smooth transition to AWS.